-Headphones wont change the shape of your skull, however they can leave an impression on the skin when you wear them.
-This will of course make you feel like your skull has been dented.
+Headphones cannot change the shape of your head or skull, however, they can leave an impression on the skin when you wear them.
+This may make you feel like your skull has been dented, but this is not the case.

 Read on for additional information.